awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg.md

    1. For **Network**, select a VPC for your Auto Scaling group\.

-   1. For **Subnet**, select one or more subnets\.
+   1. For **Subnet**, select one or more subnets in your VPC\.
+Use subnets in multiple Availability Zones for high availability\.
+For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing Instances Across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.

-   1. \(Optional\) To register your Auto Scaling instances with a load balancer, select **Receive traffic from one or more load balancers** and select one or more Classic Load Balancers or target groups\.
+   1. \(Optional\) To register your Amazon EC2 instances with a load balancer, select **Receive traffic from one or more load balancers** and select one or more Classic Load Balancers or target groups\.

    1. Choose **Next: Configure scaling policies**\.